Techcps/GSP-Short-Trick/Weather Data in BigQuery/techcpsgsp009.md

 # NOTE: In the query EDITOR section, click More > Query settings.

+> Destination: select Set a destination table for query results

 > Dataset: Type demos and select your dataset.

 > Table Id: Type nyc_weather